Kiruse/KirUtil.jl/README.md

 ```

 # Macros
-ExtraFun provides a handful of useful yet simple macros.
+KirUtil provides a handful of useful yet simple macros.
 These include:

 ## @curry
 A convenience macro which curries every single first-level function call in its block expression.
 This is useful to call multiple functions reusing various identical arguments.